late2game/ttools2/README.md

-This repository contains the Robofont tools by TypeTailors Dev by Roberto Arista
+This repository contains TypeTailors Robofont tools Dev by Roberto Arista